 "I had no trouble putting this toddler bed together.
 The drawers are suited for light storage and do not affect the bed's sturdy structure.
 Its eye-catching look and practicality make it a good option for my child's room."

 The US Consumer Product Safety Commission defines a toddler bed as a piece of furniture designed to accommodate a standard infant crib-size mattress (1).
 The dimensions of a standard crib mattress are 28in (71cm) in width and 52in (133cm) in length (2).
 If you already have a standard, full-sized crib for your baby, then you can continue to use its mattress with a toddler bed.

 [ Read : Babyhug Mattress Set Reviews ]

 The dimensions of the bed should at least be 51 5/8 inches (130cm) in length and 27 1/4 inches (69cm) in width.
 Toddler beds in bigger sizes are available too.

 The Right Time To Introduce The Toddler Bed

 Ideally, you should wait until the baby is at least 15 to 18 months old and capable enough to stay secure in a toddler bed.
 Also, check if the toddler is ready to move into a bigger bed.
-If your toddler continually resists sleeping in a toddler bed even at the age of 18 months, don’t push them.
+If your toddler often displays bedtime resistance in a toddler bed even at the age of 18 months, don’t push them.
 Give it a break and try after a few weeks or a month.
 Most kids get used to sleeping in a toddler bed by the time they are 20 months old.